 How to Get Full Custody of a Child without Going to Court

 To get custody without going to court, both parents must come to their own agreement on custody and visitation.
 If you can agree on custody without a court order, then your agreement is legally binding; but the court cannot enforce it unless it is made a court order.

 Another way to see your child without going to court is to work out a custody and visitation agreement through mediation; however, if you and the other parent are at odds and cannot come to a custody agreement without court, then you will need to go to court so that a judge can decide who gets custody.

 Potential Pitfalls of Handling Your Case Outside of Court

-Creating an informal custody arrangement can also open up a different can of worms.
-The new agreement might be mutually beneficial at first, but things can quickly take a turn for the worse if one parent starts to overstep their boundaries.
-They may start asking for favors here and there – “Can I have Tommy for an extra weekend?” – and at first you may comply, but without structure, the old saying “Give someone an inch and they’ll take a mile” might start to ring true.
+- The new agreement might be mutually beneficial at first, but things can quickly take a turn for the worse if one parent starts to overstep their boundaries: They may start asking for favors here and there – “Can I have Tommy for an extra weekend?” – and at first you may comply, but without structure, the old saying “Give someone an inch and they’ll take a mile” might start to ring true.

 The only way to ensure that your rights are protected is to modify your custody agreement through the courts.
-In order to do so, you will need to file a petition citing that a significant change in circumstances has taken place.
+In order to do so, you will need to provide "grounds" or reasons to modify a parenting plan.
+In order to change a custody agreement, you must file a petition citing that a "significant change in circumstances" has taken place.

 An example of a “significant change in circumstances” can include: